 An added bonus is that it demonstrates to your staff that you are taking their welfare seriously.
 Make sure you consult them in good time and act on any suggestions they have.

 Health & safety roles and responsibilities in construction

 Part of your strategy should be appointing the right people where needed.

-This will be a mixture of contractors, designers, duty holders, supervisors, and other health & safety professionals.
+This will be a mixture of construction workers, designers, duty holders, supervisors, and other health and safety professionals.